riad-azz/flask-template/README.md

 - **Scalable Folder Structure**: The application employs an isolated app directory structure to ensure code maintainability and readability.

-- **API Ready**: The template includes a ready-to-use API structure, making it suitable for building RESTful services.
+- **API Ready**: The template includes a ready-to-use API structure.

 - **Web UI**: The template includes a basic web user interface.